dougeby/IntuneDocs/InTuneDocs/Troubleshoot/general-troubleshooting-tips-for-microsoft-intune.md

 -   How frequently does this problem occur, and is it sporadic or consistent?

 -   Could the user be experiencing an authentication issue?
 If this is a possiblity, see if the user can sign in to other services that use Azure Active Directory.
-Also, see if the user can log in from a different device.
+Also, see if the user can sign in from a different device.

 -   Have you checked the service status?
 You can monitor Intune service health in the [Office 365 management portal](https://portal.office.com/Admin/Default.aspx).
 Choose **Service Health** in the left pane.